jamesdinardo/Retail-Forecasting/README.md

 Date - The week for which sales were calculcated

-Temperature - Average temperature (Farenheit) in the region in which the store is located
+Temperature - Average temperature (Fahrenheit) in the region in which the store is located

 Fuel_Price - Cost of fuel (dollars per gallon) in the region in which the store is located